lalroshan590/swipt-demo/README.md

 ## 👩‍💻 Authors & Contact

 - Lalroshan590 ([GitHub](https://github.com/lalroshan590))
-- For partnership, demo, or funding inquiries: [Contact Us](mailto:hello@swipt-tech.com)
+- For partnership, demo, or funding inquiries: [Contact Us](mailto:lalroshan@akshayvj.com)

 ---

-## 🏆 Funding Opportunity
+## Contributing

-This project is open for C Series funding to scale SWIPT from prototype to real-world data center deployments.
+Pull requests are welcome! for major changes, please open an issue first to discuss what you would like to change.

 ---

+## License

-&copy; 2025 Akshay AGI LLP.
+© 2025 Akshay AGI LLP.
 All rights reserved.